 The health of seafarers is essential to the global maritime industry.
 Seafarers travel to all corners of the world, and they may be exposed to a variety of health risks.
 Essential vaccines are a critical measure to protect the health of seafarers and prevent the spread of disease.

-This article discusses the importance of essential vaccines for seafarers and highlights some of the most important vaccines that seafarers should get.
+Additionally, this article discusses the importance of essential vaccines for seafarers and highlights some of the most important vaccines that seafarers should get.

 Key essential vaccines for seafarers: a comprehensive overview: